trafficparrot/trafficparrot-examples-openshift/README.md

 docker push ${CLUSTER_REGISTRY}/trafficparrot-test/trafficparrot-image
 ```

+TODO this could all be done in the sample pipeline
 ### Spin up a Traffic Parrot app
 First, we will generate a random name to use for the instance:
 ```